-MoCA (pronounced "mocha," like the chocolate coffee drink!) networking is a great option if you want wired Ethernet speed but you don't have easy access to a wired Ethernet connection.
+MoCA (pronounced "mocha," like the coffee drink) networking is a great option if you want wired Ethernet speed but you don't have easy access to a wired Ethernet connection.

 MoCA, which stands for “Multimedia over Coax” delivers the same high-speed network connection you get through an Ethernet cable, but delivers it through your existing coaxial cable (the wire you use to receive cable TV) to any room in your home.